 This one probably seems obvious, but taking care of your physical and mental health plays a big part in learning how to love yourself (3).
 Eat lots of fruits and vegetables, drink plenty of water and be sure to get a few sweat sessions in each week.
 Try to create an environment free from stress and consider practicing meditation our journaling to beat what you can’t control.

 Seriously, don’t be afraid to spoil yourself regularly.
 This is just the same for how a lover may shower you with flowers and notes from time to time.
 Maybe it’s in the form of a fancy coffee before work, new black dress that makes you feel pretty or going the extra mile to cook a nourishing and satisfying meal.
+Or take time for lighting a candle and taking a bubble bath after a stressful day.
+I love to light "Me Time" candle because it smells amazing and it reminds me to take time for myself.
 Whatever makes you feel good will surely do some good.

 Have fun with yourself